Overcoming Childhood Trauma: The Complete Guide

 Why is it important to overcome childhood trauma?

-How to overcome childhood trauma?
+How to overcome childhood trauma

-1. Recognizing the trauma: The first action towards any issue is to recognize the problem[cite: 6].
-Very often, people with adverse childhood experiences (ACE's) do not recognize the symptoms of trauma they are showing[cite: 6].
-Research indicates that people who have experienced trauma, are unlikely to spontaneously disclose their traumatic experience making it difficult for the mental health practitioner to understand the symptoms[cite: 6].
-Recognizing trauma and the symptoms one is showing is therefore important[cite: 6].
+• 1.
+Recognizing the trauma The first action towards any issue is to recognize the problem.
+Very often, people with adverse childhood experiences (ACEs) do not recognize the symptoms of trauma they are showing.
+Research indicates that people who have experienced trauma are unlikely to spontaneously disclose their traumatic experience, making it difficult for the mental health practitioner to understand the symptoms.
+Recognizing trauma and the symptoms one is showing is therefore important.[8][9]

-3. Being kind to oneself: Guilt and criticising oneself is very common in those who have experienced trauma[cite: 6].
-Blaming oneself for the events that happened is also seen[cite: 6].
-Being kind and less self-critical is crucial[cite: 6].
+• 3.
+Being kind to oneself Guilt and criticising oneself is very common in those who have experienced trauma.
+Blaming oneself for the events that happened is also seen.
+Being kind and less self-critical is crucial to repairing self-worth.[11]

-4. Looking after one's health: Having a healthy body helps in coping with stress[cite: 6].
-Building a daily routine, eating healthy and practising meditation or exercise builds up one's health[cite: 6].
+• 4.
+Looking after one's health Having a healthy body helps in coping with stress.
+Building a stable daily routine, eating well, and practising meditation or regular exercise helps buffer against metabolic stress responses.[12]

 Need immediate support?